 The assessment was undertaken for the proposed Ben Lomond Wind Farm.
-The assessment included a pedestrian and vehicle survey of the study area, which was located 1 km north Ben Lomond village, 30 km south of the current study area and covered a total area of 9,683 ha.
+The assessment included a pedestrian and vehicle survey of the 9,683 ha study area, which is located 1 km north of Ben Lomond village, 30 km south of the current study area.
 The area had previously been used extensively for grazing.
 Visibility was limited due to dense pasture grasses.
 Exposures were limited to patches of track, gate openings, dam walls, cattle pads, and cuttings.
 No Aboriginal sites were recorded.
-A number of historic heritage item/sites were observed, including a number of old farm buildings, structures, and movable items which were assessed as having low significance.
+A number of historic heritage item/sites were observed, including a number of old farm buildings, structures, and movable items which were assessed as having low heritage significance.